 So, what can a Chapter 13 bankruptcy do to put you back on the road?

 All chapters of bankruptcy impose an injunction on creditor efforts to collect debts, or enforce liens, automatically when you file.
-That automatic stay applies whether or not the creditor knows about it.
+That’s the automatic stay; it applies whether or not the creditor knows about it.

 So, file bankruptcy and any collection actions taken without court permission are void and legally ineffective.
 If they pick up your car after you’ve filed, you can compel its return.